ramiMMhamza/Fed-Protoid/README.md

 # [Get Started](#contents)
 ## Training
-To train S2P on MSMT17 as source domain and Market1501 as target domain, run the following command:
+To train Fed-Protoid on MSMT17 as source domain and Market1501 as target domain, run the following command:
 + Distributed training in a slurm cluster:
 ```shell
 sbatch Fedprotoid.sh